 What Is a Premises Liability Claim?

+Premises liability is when the negligence or wrongdoing of a property owner results in an injury or loss.
 If you are visiting with family, the law in Indiana will likely regard you as a licensee.
 This just means that your family members are considered legally responsible for making you aware of any hidden dangers.
 If you go to your brother’s house and fall in a large hole in the yard that was concealed in some way and he never mentioned it, then the law would normally hold him liable.
 Therefore, you would technically have a valid claim to bring against your brother for injuries.
 But does this mean you should?

-How to Find a Lawyer Who Understands
+How to Find a Premises Liability Lawyer Who Understands

 Some lawyers talk a big game about being aggressive or hard-working.
 While this is important for sure, so is compassion and understanding.
 As a family-owned law firm, Truitt Law Offices gets it.
 We have the collective wisdom needed to help our clients make difficult situations much more straightforward.
 Give us a call today to schedule a free initial consultation, and get real answers today.